 Take the ReduceX2 Challenge!

-Take our 3-week challenge to replace your single occupancy car trips with other modes of transport and you will be entered into a drawing to win great prizes including a Boreas Gear backpack and an Alite barrell handlebar bag.
+Take our 3-week challenge to replace your single occupancy car trips with other modes of transport.

 During the first week of the challenge you will assess your travel habits by tracking each of your trips through our text messaging program.
 The second two weeks you will try to replace your single occupancy car trips with biking, walking, taking the ferry, busing or carpooling.